jpmartha/EggsBenedict/README.md

     The view from which to display the options menu.

+  - documentInteractionControllerDelegate: `UIDocumentInteractionControllerDelegate?`

+    The delegate you want to receive document interaction notifications.
+You may specify `nil` for this parameter.

   - completion: `((result: Result<Any>) -> Void)?`

     The block to execute after the sending image finishes.
-You may specify nil for this parameter.
+You may specify `nil` for this parameter.

     - Handling Errors Example